e0958902/tp/docs/UserGuide.md

 - Rmb the JSON if you modify and you mess it up, either it will not load, or the program loads with corrupt data.
 - So make sure you know what you are doing and keep a backup before you make any sort of modifications!

+### Advanced Feature: Setting an arbitrary time
+- Still show how to use it (simply)
+- This is intended for the developers only.
+- See Developer Guide for more information.

 ## FAQ

 **Q**: How do I transfer my data to another computer?